Last Updated on September 16, 2022 by Ellen

 Have something you love to do?
 Sell it to the world!
 With the rise of e-commerce, more and more people are selling handmade goods and unique items online.
 If you have a knack for arts and crafts, or just enjoy selling things in general, starting an online store is the perfect small town business idea for you.

 This is one of my favorite small town small business ideas.
+There are many shop ideas for small town tourist areas as well.
 Check out my thoughts on retail arbitrage.

 7. Personal Shopper